Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Entropy-dissipation Informed Neural Network

-In this section, we present the generalized self-consistency potential for the MVE.
-To understand the intuition behind our design, we first write the continuity equation \ref{eqn_CE} in a similar form as the MVE:
+In this section, we present the proposed \EINN\ framework for the MVE.
+To understand the intuition behind our design, we first write the continuity equation (\ref{eqn_CE}) in a similar form as the MVE (\ref{eqn_MVE_CE}): where $f$ is the hypothesis velocity (recall that $f_t(\cdot) = f(t, \cdot)$) and